Trick (1999 film): Cast

+Development

+After college at UCLA, Schafer moved to New York City and attended the Broadcast Musical Inc. writer's workshop, where he got the idea to write Trick.
+Having written several musicals during college, Schafer initially wrote Trick as a musical called Gay Boy.
+He showed the work to his friend, actor Anthony Rapp, who suggested that he write it as a movie, instead.
+An actor involved with the script reading contacted Jim Fall, who eventually directed the film.

 Production

 Independently produced, Trick was picked up for North American distribution by Fine Line Features soon after being screened at the Sundance Film Festival in January 1999.
 The "mid-six figure" deal guaranteed a theatrical release in at least three cities.

 Filming was completed in less than three weeks in August 1998.

 Critical reception

-Roger Ebert wrote, "The movie imposes a Doris Day story line on material that wants to be more sexual; it’s about a character whose quasi-virginity is preserved through an improbable series of mishaps and coincidences."
+Roger Ebert wrote, "The movie imposes a Doris Day story line on material that wants to be more sexual; it's about a character whose quasi-virginity is preserved through an improbable series of mishaps and coincidences."
 Janet Maslin of The New York Times commented, "Trick is a tenderhearted boy-meets-boy story that manages to incorporate the courtship-interruptus style of the Doris Day era into a Greenwich Village one-night stand."

+In the years since its release, the film has been considered a gay cult classic.